Studio Art 102

 The department serves the campus and the community through our gallery exhibition program.

 A Macalester art degree prepares students for graduate study in art or art history and forms the foundation for professional practice in the arts.
 The non-major is offered the basis for a lifetime appreciation of the arts.
 Macalester art students find and create roles for themselves in which they serve their communities through the practice of art, its presentation, documentation, interpretation, appreciation, and conservation.

-Visting Scholars have included Elizabeth Armstrong, MIA, Stuart Gibson, UNESCO; Maxwell K. Hearn, Metropolitan Museum; Matthew Welch, MIA, Erika Doss, University of Notre Dame.
+Visiting scholars have included Elizabeth Armstrong, MIA, Stuart Gibson, UNESCO; Maxwell K. Hearn, Metropolitan Museum; Matthew Welch, MIA, Erika Doss, University of Notre Dame, Gennifer Weisenfeld, Duke University.